openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 5. Each attribute in OpenVINO operation can be initialized from one of the attributes of original operation or by some predefined constant value.
 Value of copied attributes cannot contain expressions, value is accepted as-is, so type of a value should be compatible.

-> **NOTE**: `OpExtension` class is currently available for ONNX frontend only.
+> **NOTE**: `OpExtension` class is currently available for ONNX and TensorFlow frontends.
 PaddlePaddle frontend has named inputs and outputs for operation (not indexed) therefore OpExtension mapping is not applicable for this case.

 The next example maps ONNX operation with type [“Identity”]( https://github.com/onnx/onnx/blob/main/docs/Operators.md#Identity) to OpenVINO template extension `Identity` class.